 We have PIOs in the communities of Pauza and San Francisco de Rivacayco, which serve the Inmaculada mine site; in the communities of Tucsa and Iscahuaca serving the former Pallancata mine site, and in Perito Moreno, serving the San Jose mine site.
 The purpose of the PIOs is to support the communities, providing a central point of contact for communities to ask questions or express concerns about our mining operations.
 The PIOs also receive and manage any grievances that may arise, addressing the communities' concerns and rights in a confidential manner.
 To address ongoing community concerns, we have a formal grievance procedure in place to respond to complaints, inquiries, and requests from local communities.
-Through it, in 2024, we received 17 grievances from our Peruvian and Argentinian mine sites and responded to 13, with the remaining in process at the time of publication, with an average response time of 21.8 days(4).
+Through it, in 2024, we received 17 grievances and responded to 13, with the remaining in process at the time of publication, with an average response time of 21.8 days.